cdeboever3/cdpipelines/README.md

 (see below).
 Additionally, a working Python environment is needed along with some of the common scientific python packages.
 I recommend using [Anaconda python](https://store.continuum.io/cshop/anaconda/) since it includes most of the needed packages.
-If you are using Anaconda, I'd recommend making a new environment.
+If you are using Anaconda, I'd recommend making new environments for different projects.
 Besides the default Anaconda packages, you will need the following (available through `pip`):

 * HTSeq
-* pysam (you can this through conda but currently it's an old version)
+* pysam (this is available through conda but currently it's an old version so you have to get it using `pip`)

 ## Prepare

 The prepare module contains functions for downloading various software and reference files needed for the different pipelines.

-Some dependencies
+### `rpy2`

+Installing `rpy2` can be tricky.
+Different versions of `R` and `rpy2` don't work well together, so it's recommended to make a local installation of `R` using the `prepare` submodule and compile `rpy2` against this installation.
+You can install `R` using `prepare.download_r` and install `rpy2` using `prepare.download_install_rpy2`. `prepare.download_install_rpy2` will prompt you to set your PATH, LDFLAGS, and LD_LIBRARY_PATH to correctly install `rpy2`.
+After installing `rpy2`, you need to set your PATH and LD_LIBRARY_PATH using these commands for every bash session where you want to use this `rpy2`.
+I'd recommend putting the commands in a file that you source every time you load the project's Anaconda environment.

 ## RNA-seq